0xJackmeister/Jack-of-All-BL4D3S/Web/web-request-tampering.md

+# X-Original-Url / X-Rewrite-Url

-Hey, I think you are using X-Original-Url / X-Rewrite-Url vector in a wrong way.
+Hey, I think you are using ```X-Original-Url / X-Rewrite-Url``` vector in a wrong way.
 These headers usually help to bypass front server rules, which are based on URI, but you don't change URI while using these headers.

 First, normal request returns 403: